 More information about Norway is available on the Norway Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Norway takes a keen interest in addressing the problems posed by climate change, including a focus on clean energy technology, expanding access to renewable energy forest protection, and increasing agricultural productivity.
 The United States and Norway have led the development of the Climate and Clean Air Coalition, which supports actions aimed at addressing the public health, food and energy security and climate consequences of short-lived climate pollutants.
-As the host of the Permanent Secretariat of the Arctic Council, Norway is a strong advocate and leader for economic, energy, and environmental cooperation in the Arctic.
+As the host of the Standing Secretariat of the Arctic Council, Norway is a strong advocate and leader for economic, energy, and environmental cooperation in the Arctic.

 Nearly five million Americans claim Norwegian ancestry, almost equal to Norway’s own population.
 Both countries are working to encourage greater educational exchange opportunities.